Alister Smart: Television presenter

 Smart is known for his role as a presenter on the long-running children's TV program Play School, the Australian adaptation of the original British version of the same title.
-Smart made his first appearance in the debut episode in 1966, and continued in this role for 27 years until he retired in 1993.
-During his tenure, he hosted alongside other original cast members including Diane Dorgan (1966), Donald Mcdonald, Kerry Francis, Anne Haddy (1966-1969), and Lorraine Bayly (1966-1978).
+He made his first appearance in the debut episode in 1966, and continued in this role for 27 years until he retired in 1993.
+It was one of the longest stints on television in Australia.
+During his tenure, he co-hosted alongside Lorraine Bayly (1966–1978), Anne Haddy (1966–1969), Donald Mcdonald, Kerry Francis, Don Spencer, Benita Collings, John Hamblin, Noni Hazlehurst, John Waters, Philip Quast and during the first year, Diane Dorgan.